 To expedite review for hospitalized patients whose discharge plan is contingent on the approval of a CPC, check the field on the EMA CPC request form that indicates the patient is currently hospitalized and awaiting discharge pending approval of the EMA CPC.
 The hospital may also alert the review agent by phone before faxing the CPC request.
 The cover sheet on the faxed CPC request should clearly state, “Request for expedited review for hospitalized patient.”

-Review the EMA Scenarios page for sample medical condition situations and EMA Frequently Asked Questions (FAQs) to help determine if care plan certification is appropriate.
+Review the EMA Scenarios page for sample medical condition situations to help determine if care plan certification is appropriate.